 Forewarned about such problems is forearmed with the knowledge to avoid them or deal with them.

 How accurate are Environment Agency flood maps?

 Environment Agency flood maps are the most accurate of any available flood hazard map currently available to the public.
 Updated constantly, they are always available to view online, and can be found on the official Environment Agency website (which this is not).
 Simply click over to the site and select their “Flood Maps” function to see the updated maps and projected future movements.
 These are not flawless, as they are based on prediction models and measurements taken by professionals, who are fallible humans like the rest of us.
 However, they are as accurate as it gets right now, and are absolutely worth trusting.

-For more information about the flood maps, and how accurate they are, call the Environment Agency head office on 0844 826 8364.
+For more information about the flood maps, and how accurate they are, call the Environment Agency head office.
 This phone line is staffed by environment agency professionals between the hours of 8am and 8pm from Monday to Friday.